 To create an action template:

-- Go to the menu (upper right corner)
+- Go to your main menu (upper right corner)

 - Select "Templates"